The same virus that causes chickenpox causes shingles. It’s called the varicella zoster virus (VZV).

-Early symptoms can start several days before the more obvious symptoms of shingles.
+Early symptoms can appear several days before the more obvious symptoms of shingles.

-The most common early symptom is a feeling of numbness, itching, tingling or a burning pain centered in one part of the body or face.
-Often, this occurs in the abdominal area.
+The most common early symptoms are centered in one part of the body or face.
+This often occurs in the abdominal area.

 - aching muscles

-The rash will then form itchy blister-like sores filled with a clear fluid.
-The blisters will scab over in 7 to 10 days, gradually growing smaller before disappearing.
+The rash will then form itchy, blisterlike sores filled with a clear fluid.
+The blisters will scab over in 7 to 10 days.
+They’ll gradually grow smaller before disappearing.

 Shingles symptoms commonly last between 2 to 4 weeks.

-Painkillers are often supplied to lessen the discomfort when shingles is diagnosed at a more advanced stage.
+Painkillers can often lessen the discomfort of shingles if diagnosed at a more advanced stage.
 Wet compresses, calamine lotion, and colloidal oatmeal baths can also be helpful in reducing itching.